cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-17-Digging-in.md

 tags: [setup, CI, testing, oss, .net]
 ---

 Enough waffle so lets start.
-First we create a repo in Github, which was the easy bit (the hard bit was the 2 days of trying to name it)
+First we create a repo in Github, which was the easy bit (the hard bit was the 2 days of trying to think of a name)

 ![Creating the repo](/images/diggingIn/CreateRepo.jpg)